-Chlamydia/GC testing: The laboratory offers in-house testing using real-time PCR for the detection of Chlamydia trachomatis (CT) and Neisseria gonorrhoeae (NG) from both endocervical swabs and urine specimens.
+Chlamydia/GC testing: The laboratory offers in-house testing using real-time PCR for the detection of Chlamydia trachomatis (CT) and Neisseria gonorrhoeae (NG) from endocervical swabs, rectal swabs, pharyngeal swabs, and urine specimens.
 A specimen adequacy control has been added to this test to detect human cells and DNA which ensures the specimen quality is acceptable.